 Deusa Community Homestay program encompasses comprehensive activities such as experiencing a different culture, interacting with local people, village tours, nature trails hike, performances, learning farming techniques, visiting local schools, experience local cuisine, engaging in different activities that help to contribute to the communities.

 This Community Homestay allows you to connect closely with the communities that give you the opportunity to interact with diverse ethnic groups.
 These cultural exchange opportunities offer tremendous opportunities for visitors to develop a better understanding of the people of Nepal while considering significant global issues.

 Panauti Homestay: Explore the classical medieval village

-If you are seeking for a break from the bustling Kathmandu Valley or have limited time-frame and are thinking to engross into the local culture and explore the historical feature of Nepal, then a trip to Panauti is the perfect option for you.
-You will get chance to witness the real lifestyle of people, socialize with the locals of the Panauti village and take in the fresh air of the lush Panauti Valley.
+If you are seeking a break from the bustling Kathmandu Valley or have a limited time-frame and are thinking to engross into the local culture and explore the historical feature of Nepal, then a trip to Panauti is the perfect option for you.
+You will get a chance to witness the real lifestyle of people, socialize with the locals of the Panauti village and take in the fresh air of the lush Panauti Valley.
 Visiting and staying at their Homestay immensely support and empower women of Panauti.

 Community-Based Tourism Activities